Kingston, Ontario

-Kingston is a city in Ontario, Canada.
-It is located on the north-eastern end of Lake Ontario, at the beginning of the St. Lawrence River and at the mouth of the Cataraqui River (south end of the Rideau Canal).
-The city is midway between Toronto, Ontario and Montreal, Quebec.
-Kingston is also located nearby the Thousand Islands, a tourist region to the east, and the Prince Edward County tourist region to the west.
-Kingston is nicknamed the "Limestone City" because of the many heritage buildings constructed using local limestone.
+Kingston is a city in Ontario, Canada, on the northeastern end of Lake Ontario.
+It is at the beginning of the St. Lawrence River and at the mouth of the Cataraqui River, the south end of the Rideau Canal.
+Kingston is near the Thousand Islands, a tourist region to the east, and the Prince Edward County tourist region to the west.
+Kingston is nicknamed the "Limestone City" because it has many heritage buildings constructed using local limestone.